Home Internet Subscribers

 - UC 76-10-1204.
 Distributing Pornographic Material – Penalties – Exemptions for Internet Service Providers and Hosting Companies.
 States that it is a crime to bring into the state, prepare, publish or distribute pornographic material.
 It is a third degree felony punishable with a minimum term of 30 days’ imprisonment when the offense is committed by an adult aged eighteen or over.
 In addition, there is a mandatory fine of $1,000 plus $10 for every article exhibited, up to the maximum level of fine allowed by law.
 Where the offender is sixteen or seventeen the offense is deemed to be a class A misdemeanor for a first offense.
 If the offense is committed by a minor under the age of sixteen it is deemed to be a class B misdemeanor.
 Where a child is solicited by an adult of or over the age of eighteen to take part in conduct deemed unlawful under this section, it is a third degree felony.
 The section also states that ISPs are exempt from charges under this section if the ISP’s involvement in the offense is merely as a service provider.

 - UC 76-10-1205.
 Inducing Acceptance of Pornographic Material – Exemptions for Internet Service Providers and Hosting Companies.
 This section deems a person guilty of inducing acceptance of pornographic material when they knowingly require or demand as a condition to a sale etc. the acceptance of pornographic material.
 This is a third degree felony.
+These sections do not apply to internet service providers under certain circumstances.

 - UC 76-10-1206.
 Dealing in Material Harmful to a Minor – Penalties – Exemptions for Internet Service Providers and Hosting Companies.
 This section states that it is a crime to distribute to, display or perform material that is harmful to minors.
 This is defined as a third degree felony for adults over the age of eighteen committing a first offense and is accompanied by a mandatory minimum fine of $1,000 with a further $10 added for each additional article up to the maximum fine allowed by law.
 Where the offender is sixteen or seventeen the offense is deemed to be a class A misdemeanor for a first offense.
 If the offense is committed by a minor under the age of sixteen it is deemed to be a class B misdemeanor.
 A second or subsequent conviction under this section for an adult over the age of eighteen is deemed to be a second degree felony, accompanied by a mandatory minimum fine of $5,000 with a further $10 for each additional article up to the maximum fine allowed by law.
 It also carries a mandatory minimum prison term of one year.
 If a minor under the age of eighteen is convicted of a second or subsequent offense under this section it is deemed to be a third degree felony.
 Where a child is solicited by an adult over the age of eighteen to take part in conduct deemed unlawful under this section it is a third degree felony.
 The section also states that ISPs are exempt from charges under this section if the ISPs involvement in the offense is merely as a service provider.